-BRIEF INTRODUCTION TO
+BRIEF

-A plasmodium is a protozoa intra-cellular parasite that is normally
+A plasmodium is a protozoa intra-cellular parasite that is

-infected mosquito, the plasmodiums (in their sporozoites
+by an infected mosquito, the plasmodiums (in their sporozoites

-morphological state) travel to the liver, where they invade some of
+morphological state) travel to the liver, where they invade some

-the liver cells in order to make merozoites (another
+of the liver cells in order to make merozoites (another

 morphological state of plasmodiums).
 The merozoites travel in the